Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to completely reverse one’s opinion or direction.
-The phrase is figurative, as it doesn’t involve a literal rotation but refers to a complete turnaround in actions or views.
+The idiom is figurative, as it doesn’t involve a literal rotation but refers to a complete turnaround in actions or views.

 Origin: